symbolfigures/fields/data/README.md

 If the images aren't in PNG format, convert them to PNG.
 Specify the folder at the end of the command.
 `$ bash jpeg_to_png.sh web`

 If the images are RGB, convert to grayscale.
 The drawings are colorless enough, and this will save resources during training.
-Bitmap (a.k.a. text, where the pixels are either black or white) should also be converted to grayscale to give white a value of 255 rather than 1.
 `$ python rgb_to_gray.py web`

 Exit `scan`